MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayAppDoesntExist.md

 keywords: google, google play store, store, insight
 author: oddj0b
 ms.author: vigimm
-ms.date: 09/04/2019
+ms.date: 09/06/2019
 ms.topic: reference
 ms.assetid: 43efde4a-3249-46bc-83db-2d8d29b712e4
 ms.service: vs-appcenter
 ms.custom: insight, distribution store
 ---

-# Publishing to the Google Play Store fails because the app package name couldn't be found
+# Connecting to the Google Play Store fails fails because the app package name couldn't be found

-When publishing to the Google Play Store, you may come across an error like this:
+When connecting to the Google Play Store, you may come across an error like this:

 > The app package name could not be found in your Google Play Console account.
 Sign in to your Google Play Console account and make sure your app is published.

-This error appears when you try to publish an app through App Center before you ever published it through the Google Play Store.
-Publish the app through the Google Play Store to one of the built-in tracks at least once before publishing through App Center.
+This error appears when you try to connect to the Google Play Store before Google knows the package name of your app.
+Make sure you create the app in the Google Play Console first, and publish it to one of the built-in tracks at least once as well.
 Follow the steps below to fix the issue.

 ## Fixing this issue

-Make sure you have the right app package name, and that the app is published in the Google Play Console .
+Make sure you have the right app package name, and that the app is published in the Google Play Console.

 ### Verify the app package name